JavaScript promises

 When you make a server request it takes some amount of time, and after it completes you usually want to do something with the response from the server.

-This can be achieved with the then
+This can be achieved with the then method.

 const myPromise = new Promise((resolve, reject) => {